 In dropshipping, the headache of maintaining inventory lies with the seller.
 What the dropshipper does is that he collects the order from the customer, hence, the customer pays to the dropshipper.

 The dropshipper then takes the order to the original seller and asks them to ship the order to shipping address provided by the customer.
 You have to pay the seller upfront.

 The order completes when a customer gets the delivery.
 In this whole process, the difference between the price at which you sold the product and the price at which the seller originally sells is your hard earned money.
 The money you bank.

 So in order to get into dropshipping, you first have to settle terms with the seller so that you can offer the same product at the lower price than what the seller actually sells at.

 The most hassle-free way to make money from your blog according to me is that you place advertisements on your blog.

 You can approach individuals or companies directly and ask them if they want to promote their products on your blog.
 Alternatively, you can ask a third party or an agency to find advertisers for you.

-Of course, they will charge you either in form of commissions or take their share from the advertising revenue.
+Of course, they will charge you either in form of commissions or take their share of the advertising revenue.
 So you have to keep that cost in mind.

 One very famous agency is google which operates its advertising business under the banner of Google Adsense.

-These ads, in most of the cases are closely represent the niche of your blog.
-This improves the click through rates of those ads.
+These ads, in most of the cases, closely represent the niche of your blog.
+This improves the click-through rates of those ads.